shermannws/iht_pillbox_fog_backend/README.md

 PostgreSQL: 16<br/>

 ## Description
-This repository contains code for interaction with a local PostgreSQL server and code involved to do back up to the Cloud.
+This repository contains code for interaction with a local PostgreSQL server and code involved to mock data into the local database.

 ## Directory Description
-1. `backup/`: Contains the script to run backup to a Google Cloud Storage Instance
-2. `db/scripts`: Contains the pgsql commands to recreate DB tables
+1. `db/scripts`: Contains the pgsql commands to recreate DB tables
-3. `index.js`: Entry point to start the backend server
+2. `index.js`: Entry point to start the backend server
-4. `mock_runner.js`: Script to mock result into local DB
+3. `mock_runner.js`: Script to mock result into local DB
-5. `pgsql.js`: Code that contains instantiation of pg pool instances
+4. `pgsql.js`: Code that contains instantiation of pg pool instances
-6. `*Model.js`: Models for the respective tables
+5. `*Model.js`: Models for the respective tables

 ## How to Run
 ### DB setup